-Now that we already know how much sugar we should be consuming each day, let’s dive into the sugary behemoths of foods and drinks; that we all love and enjoy.
+Now that we know how much sugar we should be consuming each day, let’s dive into the sugary behemoths of foods and drinks; that we all love and enjoy daily.

-But first there is one important thing i need you to know: Sugar is a very deceptive type of ingredient and are many times disguised by its other names.
-“Besides those ending in “ose,” such as maltose or sucrose, other names for sugar include high fructose corn syrup, molasses, cane sugar, corn sweetener, raw sugar, syrup, honey or fruit juice concentrates. ” American Heart Association
+But first, there is one important thing you need to know!
+Sugar is a very deceptive type of ingredient that is often times disguised by its other names.
+“Besides those ending in “ose,” such as maltose, fructose or sucrose, other names for sugar include corn syrup, molasses, cane sugar, corn sweetener, raw sugar, syrup, honey or fruit juice concentrates. ” American Heart Association

 Some of these sugary content are averages, it is important that you to look on the nutrition facts of the foods and drinks you consume to determine the amount of sugar content you’ll get after consuming.
 Not all manufacturers producing the same products will have equal amounts of sugar content.
 Only after you check the nutrition facts you’ll be able to determine.